 In the course of constructing or maintaining any licensed network of the Licensee, the Licensee may, by its officers or agents duly authorized in writing and on production of the authority, cut or remove from any street, high-way or land, any tree or branch or other parts of a tree, tending to interfere with, endanger or otherwise prejudicially affect the operation of such licensed network.

-In exercising this right, no person shall enter any land without the consent of the owner or occupier until after the expiration of fourteen (14) days notice in writing given to the owner or occupier or posted up conspicuously upon the property.
+In exercising this right, no person shall enter any land without the consent of the owner or occupier until after the expiration of fourteen (14) days’ notice in writing given to the owner or occupier or posted up conspicuously upon the property.

-If such owner or occupier, within seven (7) days from the service or posting up of such notice gives written objection thereto, the Licensee may not enter upon the private land in question without first having obtained the necessary Court Order.
+If such owner or occupier, within fourteen (14) days from the service or posting up of such notice gives written objection thereto, the Licensee may not enter upon the private land in question without first having obtained the necessary Court Order.